Saturday, October 2, 2021

 Cucumber Castle, the title taken from a song on their first album, includes songs from their television special of the same name.
 Shortly after Peterson left, Barry reminded everyone, as quoted in the book The Ultimate Biography of the Bee Gees by Melinda Bilyeu, Hector Cook and Andrew Mon Hughes, that "Maurice is capable of playing about seven instruments - most of the back tracks on the records were all him."
 This is "My Thing".

-The Bee Gees released the album 2 Years On, led by this song, which they wrote in their first reunion session, in the basement of Barry's house on Addison Road in London.
-"Lonely Days", which became their biggest hit to date, reaching #1 in Canada and #3 in the U.S. and the Netherlands and giving them their first career Gold record.
+The Bee Gees released the album 2 Years On, led by this song which they wrote in their first reunion session in the basement of Barry's house on Addison Road in London.
+"Lonely Days" became their biggest hit to date, reaching #1 in Canada and #3 in the U.S. and the Netherlands and giving them their first career Gold record.

 The group performed on many of the top television shows in the United States, including The Ed Sullivan ShowJohnny Carson's Tonight Show, The Andy Williams Show, and The Dick Cavett Show.

-In 1971, the Bee Gees hired Alan Kendall as lead guitarist and released the album Trafalgar.
+Recording for the group's next album began on January 28, 1971.
+The Bee Gees hired Alan Kendall as lead guitarist and released the album Trafalgar.
 This classic was written on the same day as "Lonely Days"--how many artists can write two songs of that caliber in one day?
 For the first time in their career, the trio enjoyed a #1 song--"How Can You Mend A Broken Heart", another million-seller.

 The following year, the band released the non-album single "My World", a #3 smash in Australia.
 It was later included on the compilation Best of the Bee Gees, Volume 2.